眾生無邊誓願度

 Why Has the Manas Existed Since Beginningless Kalpas?

-Since beginningless kalpas, there have been two dharmas not born of causes and conditions: one is the eighth consciousness, Tathāgatagarbha, inherently existent from the outset, not produced by any dharma.
-The other is the seventh consciousness, the mental faculty, which has likewise coexisted with the eighth consciousness since the very beginning, not a dharma born subsequently, nor produced by the eighth consciousness through any condition.
-Nevertheless, the mental faculty remains a phenomenal dharma subject to arising and ceasing, an insubstantial dharma; it requires the eighth consciousness to continuously output seeds of consciousness to sustain its existence and must be continuously upheld by the eighth consciousness to endure.
+Since beginningless eons, there have been two dharmas not born from causes and conditions: one is the eighth consciousness, the Tathagatagarbha, which exists inherently and is not produced by any dharma.
+The other is the seventh consciousness, the manas, which has also coexisted with the eighth consciousness since the very beginning and is not a dharma born later, nor is it produced by the eighth consciousness through any condition.
+Nevertheless, the manas remains a dharma of arising and ceasing, an unreal dharma.
+It requires the eighth consciousness to continuously emit seeds of consciousness to sustain its existence and to be ceaselessly upheld by the eighth consciousness to remain.

 ——Master Sheng-Ru's Teachings